 The Basler time-of-flight (ToF) camera delivers 2D and 3D images at 15 frames per second.
-With VGA resolution, it has a working range of 0.5 to 6.6 meters and an accuracy of +/- 1 centimeter.
+With VGA resolution, it has a working range of 0 to 13 meters.
+Accuracy is +/- 1 centimeter at distances up to 5.8 meters.
+(See the Resources document for details.)

 This time-of-flight camera uses pulsed light from infrared LEDs to illuminate a target.
 These light pulses are reflected by the target and registered by the sensor.
 The sensor then converts the electrical charge created by the light energy in the sensor’s pixels into distance information.